alexislitool/jsdc.tw-2014/readme.markdown

 ---

-# more micro databases

-* maildb
-* batchdb

----

-# more micro databases
+# more micro databases built on leveldb

 * maildb - database for imap and smtp, used by eelmail
-* batchdb - job queue
+* batchdb - job queue database
+* treedb - database for trees

 ---